 The single ATM is located outside the airport and may or may not be working.
 Turn right as you exit and walk a short distance to a small foyer.
 The ATM room is cramped, but keep your bags with you inside.

 Transportation From the Airport

 You’ll undoubtedly have many offers for transportation as soon as you exit the airport.
 Persistent drivers will be waiting for you.
-Choose one, confirm that he knows your hotel, then agree on a price.
-Never get inside of a taxi before first agreeing on a price.
+Choose one, confirm for sure that he knows your hotel, then agree on a price.
+Never get inside of a taxi before first agreeing on the fare.
 Meters are rarely an option in this instance.
 There is no need to tip the driver extra in addition to your fare.

 The ride from the airport to Thamel during off-peak times takes around 30 minutes.